 Physical, cognitive and behavioural therapies

-A Cochrane review - albeit of a small number of trials - found spinal manipulation to be no better than other therapies.
+A Cochrane review found spinal manipulation to be no better than other therapies.
 However, a study of men and women aged between 18 years and 35 years with acute back pain found that chiropractic manipulative therapy in conjunction with standard GP care afforded significant advantages in decreasing pain and improving physical functioning compared to standard care alone.
-A systematic review of osteopathy for the treatment of chronic low back pain was inconclusive and recommended more research..
-See separate article Complementary and Alternative Medicine article.
+A systematic review of osteopathy for the treatment of chronic low back pain was inconclusive and recommended more research.
+See the separate Complementary and Alternative Medicine article.
 A systematic review of acupuncture found some evidence of benefit but further trials are needed.
 Traction is not recommended.

 The evidence base for the value of physiotherapy per se is surprisingly small.
 However, recent evidence suggests that its effectiveness can be increased when used in conjunction with a validated tool such as the STarT Back screening tool developed at Keele University.
 This allocates patients to different treatment pathways based on their prognosis (low, medium, or high risk of poor outcome) and is designed for ease of use in primary care.

 It is important to be active and positive to prevent back pain from becoming chronic.
 If it does, cognitive and behavioural therapy with relaxation therapy may be helpful.
 A Cochrane review reported that no type of behavioural therapy is better than any other.
-There may also be benefit from 'back schools'and from exercise therapy.
+Any benefit from 'back schools' for acute and subacute non-specific low back pain is umproven.
+However exercise therapy appears to be slightly effective at decreasing pain and improving function in adults with chronic low-back pain.

 Evidence to support the use of peripheral nerve-field stimulation for the management of chronic back pain is limited.
 The National Institute for Health and Care Excellence (NICE) recommends that any clinician using this treatment should explain the risks and benefits to individual patients, inform the clinical governance lead of their trust and register the patient's details with the UK Neuromodulation Register.